-On the 10th of December 2020, the Institute for International Law and the Humanities (Melbourne Law School) hosted an event on Dr Rahul Rao’s new book, Out of Time: The Queer Politics of Postcoloniality (Oxford University Press, 2020).
-The event featured Dr Rao himself, as well as Professor Sundhya Pahuja (Melbourne Law School), Mr Danish Sheikh (Melbourne Law School) and Dr Ntina Tzouvala (ANU College of Law).
+On 10 December 2020, the Institute for International Law and the Humanities at Melbourne Law School hosted an event on Rahul Rao’s book, Out of Time: The Queer Politics of Postcoloniality (Oxford University Press, 2020).
+The event featured Rahul Rao, Sundhya Pahuja, Danish Sheikh and Ntina Tzouvala.
 The Dialogue below, between Rahul, Danish and Ntina, draws from and expands upon this discussion.

 Danish: Starting with a point you raise towards the end of your book, you speak about how your aim has been to disorient the reader.
 Can you tell us a bit more about this strategy, and how you place it alongside your commitment to clarity, which is also something that undergirds your writing?